GoldLeader2001/infosync/README.md

 * ~~Synced pings and radar ping layers are overlapping and changing the colors of pings (local radar pings should take priority)~~
 * Fix naming inconsistencies (example: aircraft vs airCraft)
 * Calls to Firestore need to be optimized
+    * ~~Moving the aircraft tries to delete it's tracks even if it has none~~
+    * Check if prod is having useEffect run twice
+    * When an aircraft moves it removes the DB tracks before it does another scan